thysw95/vu-progression/README.md

 Want to contribute?
 Here’s how:
 1. Fork the repo
 2. Create a feature branch
-3. Submit a pull request
+3. Submit a pull request to the `dev` branch

 The mod is written in [VEXT (VeniceEXT)](https://docs.veniceunleashed.net/vext/) scripting, primarily in LUA.

 ---

 ## 🚧 Roadmap
-- [ ] Global persistent tracking across multiple servers
+- [x] Global persistent tracking across multiple servers
-- [ ] Add Ribbons and challenges
+- [ ] Add Ribbons and Assignments
 - [ ] Add dog tag unlocks
 - [ ] UI stats page
 - [ ] UI notifications for rank up / unlocks (like vanilla BF3)